-white specks and are commonly found at the nape of the neck and behind the ears.
-Following lice infestation, your child may return to school after receiving treatment with a pediculicide shampoo, all nits have been removed, and s/he has been cleared the clinic staff.
+Head Lice—Lice are small wingless insects that lay eggs called nits.
+Nits firmly attach to the hair shafts near the scalp.
+They are small white specks and are commonly found at the nape of the neck and behind the ears.
+Following lice infestation, your child may return to school after receiving treatment with a pediculicide shampoo and he/she has been cleared by the health clinic